Simon Peter asked him, "Lord, where are you going?" Jesus replied, "Where I am going, you cannot follow now, but you will follow later." (John 13:36)

 So where did he go after his reappearance?
 Jesus says this clearly later on:

 “Do not hold on to me, for I have not yet ascended to the Father."
 (John 20:17)

 So where is Jesus from?Where is "above"?
 And where was he going that Simon Peter could only follow him "later"?
 And what about Jesus' "rising from the dead"?

 The reality is that Jesus left his physical body when it was murdered on the cross.
 We know that he left his physical body because later when he appeared to his disciples they did not recognize him.
 This is stated variously in all four gospels, such as:

 Afterward Jesus appeared in a different form to two of them while they were walking in the country.
 (Mark 16:12)"In a different form" means he wasn't in his physical body.

 "Jesus himself came up and walked along with them; but they were kept from recognizing him."
 (Luke 24:15-16)Why couldn't they recognize him if he was "risen" in his physical body?
 They knew what his physical body looked like.
 These and other verses indicate that Jesus' "rising" was not his physical body coming back to life.
 It was his spiritual self rising from a temporary physical body.

-He didn't come down to hell in order to die on the cross and then "rise" in order for people to make some ritual in order to feel cleansed of the consequences of their sins.
+Did Jesus come here to die for our sins?Did Jesus come down to this world in order to die on the cross and then "rise" in order for people to feel cleansed of the consequences of their sins?

 "My teaching is not my own.
 It comes from Him who sent me."
-(John 7:16)And all of the other things - all of Jesus' miracles, and his appearing to his disciples after his body died and everything else about his life - was centered around underscoring the importance of his teachings.
+(John 7:16)All of the other events - all of Jesus' miracles, his appearing to his disciples, and everything else - was centered around underscoring the importance of his teachings.